 Out-of-province residents may make an application for financial assistance to the appropriate government department of their home province.
 The address can be obtained from the financial aid office at the university or college in their home area or from the Loyalist College Financial Assistance Office at 613-969-1913, ext.
 2425 or 2226.

-Registration Request Form
+Review the Registration Request Form - RETURNING STUDENTS

 If you are accessing OSAP, you must apply each semester and prior to registering for courses as noted above.
 You must call in to register and not use online registration when accessing OSAP.
 All registration information is available in the DSW Distance Community Hub.